 CNC machining is an essential process in modern manufacturing.
 It allows for precise shaping and cutting of various materials.
-However, not all materials are easy to machine.
-Some are much harder and present significant challenges.
 In this article, we’ll discuss what the hardest materials to CNC machine are and why they are difficult to work with.

 1. Understanding Hard Materials in CNC Machining